-Here are our top reasons to book your next holiday to the home of all things kawaii
+Here are our top reasons to book your next holiday to the home of all things kawaii.

 New direct flight routes connect you easier than ever

 Anyone who has experienced multiple flight transfers knows that sometimes it really isn’t the destination, it’s the journey that you remember most (and we know how that goes).
 Thanks to top airlines like Japan Airlines (JAL) opening more direct routes, there are more convenient options than ever.
-Travellers departing from Sydney Airport with Japan Airlines can reach Tokyo in just 10 hours and experience a primer in ometenashi, the essence of Japanese hospitality, while on board.
+Travellers departing from Sydney Airport with Japan Airlines can reach Tokyo in just under 10 hours and experience a primer in ometenashi, the essence of Japanese hospitality, while on board.
 With a quicker flight, skip the jet lag and save precious time and energy for the best part of your holiday.

 The exchange rate on Japanese yen means more bang for your buck*